CoqHott/logrel-mltt/README.md

-# A Logical Relation for Setoid Type Theory in Agda #
+# A Logical Relation for Impredicative Observational Equality in Agda #

-This is a formalized proof of the decidability of conversion for an extension of Martin Löf type theory with an equality satisfying UIP, function extensionality, and propositional extensionality.
+This is a formalized proof of the decidability of conversion for an extension of the calculus of inductive constructions (CIC) with an equality satisfying UIP, function extensionality, and propositional extensionality.

-The source code can be browsed in HTML [here](https://htmlpreview.github.io/?https://github.com/CoqHott/logrel-mltt/blob/setoid-universes-hierarchy/html/README.html).
+The source code can be browsed in HTML [here](https://htmlpreview.github.io/?https://github.com/CoqHott/logrel-mltt/blob/impredicativity-SProp-POPL/html/README.html).

-The companion paper can be found [here](https://hal.inria.fr/hal-03367052)

-### Setoid Type Theory ###
+### Impredicative Observational Equality ###

-The type theory under scrutiny is a simplified version of TT<sup>obs</sup>, as described in the companion paper.
+The type theory under scrutiny is a simplified version of CC<sup>obs</sup>, as described in the companion paper.
 It features:
-- A hierarchy of universes for proof-relevant types, and one for proof-irrelevant types,
+- A hierarchy of universes for proof-relevant types
+- An impredicative universe of proof-irrelevant types,
 - dependent products, with domain and codomain in any universe,
 - dependent pairs with proof-irrelevant domain and codomain ("existential types"),
 - proof-irrelevant identity types and type casting along equalities in the universes,